-No Rule Туре Category 21.1 Minimization of runtime failures shall be ensured by the use of at least one of: a. static analysis tools/techniques Runtime failures Required c. explicit coding of checks to handle runtime faults.
-Table 2 23: MISRA C 2004 Runtime failures rules summary Environment rules The r rules in this section are concerned with the languag e environment.
-Rule I.I (required) All corre 9899 ode shall conform to ISO 9899:1990 Programming cted by ISO/IEC 9899/COR1:1995, ISO/IEC 9899 /COR2:1996. g languages - C , am /AMD1:1995, and 1 ended and ISO/IEC Ноч v the rule is checked The c confi compiler will generate an error, indicating a violation gured (using command line options or IDE options on of this rule, if the s) to: compiler is • cc ompile with IAR extensions • cc ompile C++ code.
-Note sourc : The compiler does not generate this error if you ee code by means of a pragma directive. use IAR extensions in your Exan nples of rule violations int1 int1 6_tfar my_far_variable; 6_t port @ 0xBEEF; Exan nple of correct code #pra int1 gma location=0xBEEF 6_t port;
+No Rule Туре Category

+21.1 Minimization of runtime failures shall be ensured by the use of at least one of: a. static analysis tools/techniques b. dynamic analysis tools/techniques c. explicit coding of checks to handle runtime faults.
+Runtime failures Required

+Table 2 23: MISRA C 2004 Runtime failures rules summary

+Environment rules The 1 ules in this section are concerned with the language e environment.

+Rule I.I (required) corre ode shall conform to ISO 9899:1990 Programming cted by ISO/IEC 9899/COR1:1995, ISO/IEC 9899 /COR2:1996.

+н Hov v the rule is checked

+compiler will generate an error, indicating a violatio gured (using command line options or IDE options compiler is

+• cc ompile with IAR extensions

+• cc ompile C++ or Embedded C++ code

+• cc ompile in C99 mode.

+The compiler does not generate this error if you use code by means of a pragma directive. use IAR extensions in your

+Exar nples of rule violations

+6_tfar my_far_variable; 6_t port @ 0xBEEF;

+Exar nple of correct code

+- gma location=0xBEEF 6_t port;